"A thorough introduction into working and participating in the outdoor industry."

 Food, accommodations, equipment, and on-course transportation are included in tuition.
 Airfare to and from Costa Rica is not included.
 Read through our Preparing Page

-Students must apply to be accepted into this Leadership course.
+Students must apply to be accepted into this Outdoor Leader Semester.
 Fill out an enrollment form

 to begin the process.
 We will then send information regarding the application process.